anydotcrypto/metatransactions/README.md

 const data = echoContract.interface.functions.sendMessage.encode([
   "any.sender is nice",
 ]);
-const metaTx = await proxyAccount.signAndEncodeMetaTransaction({
+const metaTx = await proxyAccount.signMetaTransaction({
-  target: echoAddress,
+  to: echoAddress,
   data: data,
-  value: "0:"
+  value: "0"
 });
 ```

-It returns a `MinimalTx` that only contains the fields `to, data, value` which can be packed into an Ethereum Transaction.
+It returns a `MinimalTx` that only contains the fields `to, data` which can be packed into an Ethereum Transaction.
 This takes care of preparing the replay protection & wrapping the call so it can be processed by the proxy account contract.

 Note there is an additional `callType` field that can be used to decide if it is a `call` or a `delegatecall`.
 We only discuss call and advanced users can look at the contract on how to use delegatecall.

 ## Authorising a meta-deployment.

-There are two functions associated with meta-deployments:
+To deploy use the signMetaTransaction function but replace the `to` argument with a `salt`:

 ```
-const initCode = new EchoFactory(user).getDeployTransaction().data! as string;
+const initCode = new EchoFactory(user).getDeployTransaction().data!;
 const value = "0";
 const salt = "0x123";
-const metaDeploy = await proxyAccount.signAndEncodeMetaDeployment(
+const metaDeploy = await proxyAccount.signMetaTransaction({
   initCode,
   value,
   salt
-);

-const echoAddress = proxyAccount.buildDeployedContractAddress(
-  initCode,
-  salt
-);
+});
 ```

 The `signAndEncodeMetaDeployment` function prepares a `MinimalTx` for the deployment.
 Again it only contains a `to,value,data` that can be packed in the Ethereum Transaction.
 In reality, it is using `delegatecall` from the proxy contract into a global deployer contract and then deploy the smart contract.